-The total number of constant flow advice letters issued at the end of was 13,280.
+The total number of constant flow advice letters issued at the end of Q2 2019 was 2,551.

-A total of 4,378 customers have engaged with the scheme in Q1 2018, representing 33% of the 13,280 constant flow advice letters issued.
+A total of 9,681 customers have engaged with the scheme in Q2 2019.
 This number is made up of the following;

-3520 Customers requesting a free leak investigation survey
+9,088 Customers requesting a free leak investigation survey

-858 Customer repairs completed from data collected from the meter
+593 Customer repairs completed from data collected from the meter

-Leak Investigations
+• Leak Investigations

-A total of 3520 investigations were requested, which include repeat visits where customers installed an Internal Stop Valve (ISV) after an initial leak investigation visit.
+A total of 9,088 investigations were requested, which include repeat visits where customers installed an Internal Stop Valve (ISV) after an initial leak investigation visit.

 Irish Water contacts customers within 10 business days to arrange a convenient time for an appointment to carry out the free leak investigation at a property.
-A total of 2987 leak investigations had been undertaken in Q1 2018.
-The remaining customers that had requested a leak investigation in Q1 2018 either had appointments scheduled or were in the process of having appointments scheduled.
+A total of 9,267 leak investigations had been undertaken in Q2 2019.
+This figure includes some investigations that were requested in Q1 2019; similarly some investigations requested in Q2 2019 were carried out in Q3 2019.

-From the 2,987 completed leak investigations, 403 leaks on external supply pipes were identified.
+From the 9,267 completed leak investigations, 1,148 leaks on external supply pipes were identified.
 Irish Water has offered these customers with leaks on their external supply pipe a free leak repair under the scheme.
-The remaining 2584 non-qualifying leaks are broken down as follows:
+The remaining 8,119 non-qualifying leaks are broken down as follows:

-- 1) A total of 619 properties surveyed did not have an operational Internal Stop Valve (ISV) and the survey could not be progressed, or required a further point of entry dig to establish the leak location.
+1) A total of 724 properties surveyed did not have an operational Internal Stop Valve (ISV) and the survey could not be progressed or required a further point of entry dig to establish the leak location.
 In many of these cases, the ISV was present but not operational.
-Customers are advised of the need to have a working ISV installed in order for the leak investigation to be completed. - 2) In addition, a total of 59 properties have been identified through the First Fix process where the property does not qualify or the survey could not progress as it is served through a shared or backyard service.
+Customers are advised of the need to have a working ISV installed in order for the leak investigation to be completed.

-- 3) The investigations identified 671 internal plumbing and other issues, which come under the remit of the home owner.
-As with all internal repair and maintenance in a customer's home, if a leak is confirmed internal to the house then it should be repaired by the homeowner. - 4) The remaining 1,235 properties were identified as having leaks either on the public side, inaccessible leaks, leak already repaired or otherwise out of the scope of the First Fix for Free Scheme
+- 2) In addition, a total of 188 properties have been identified through the First Fix process where the property does not qualify or the survey could not progress as it is served through a shared or backyard service. - 3) The investigations identified 4,201 internal plumbing and other issues, which come under the remit of the home owner.
+As with all internal repair and maintenance in a customer's home, if a leak is confirmed internal to the house then it should be repaired by the homeowner. - 4) The remaining 3,006 properties were identified as having leaks either on the public side, inaccessible leaks or otherwise out of the scope of the First Fix for Free Scheme

-Leak Repairs
+• Leak Repairs